-This position requires the ability to work some evenings and some varying hours.
+This position may require the ability to work some evenings and varying hours.

-It is AFM practice to request a criminal record check and conduct a child abuse registry check prior to finalizing the appointment of successful candidates.
+It is AFM’s practice to request a criminal record check and conduct and child abuse registry check prior to finalizing the appointment of successful candidates.

 We thank all applicants and advise that only those selected for further consideration will be contacted.

 AFM VALUES DIVERSITY AND LIVED EXPERIENCE